ARMSLab/observability_measure.github.io/README.md

         \dot{\Phi(t)} = A(x(t),u(t))\Phi(t) \newline
         \Phi(0) = I
 \end{align}
+Here the matrix $\Phi$ represents the transition of the
 Implementation of this method can be found in tutorial.
 In empirical Gramian method, the Gramian is calculated by perturbing the states and calculation of the outputs:
 \begin{align}